Lee Yong-dae

 After winning the 2016 Korean Superseries with Yoo, Lee announced his retirement from international badminton.
 He made a comeback to the international stage at the end of 2017, and started a new partnership with Kim Gi-jung in 2018.

+On 9 December 2024, Lee was inducted to BWF Badminton Hall of Fame.

 Early life

 Lee started playing badminton at his local elementary school at the age of 8, taking up the sport to lose weight.
 When he first began competing internationally, in 2003, he was a member of the Hwasun Middle School team, then he was with Hwasun Vocational High School until the end of his junior days in 2006, before joining the Samsung Electromechanics team in 2006.
 He joined the national badminton team of South Korea in 2003, at the age of 15 years.

 Career

 2003

 Lee participated in the OCBC/Yonex US Open, where he played in both the singles and doubles category.
 In both events, he was ousted in the second round.